readium/webpub-manifest/extensions/visual-narrative.md

 - support multiple resolutions, image formats and/or languages for each visual element of a narrative
 - provide guided navigation (also called panel by panel navigation in the case of comics)

-While the Visual Narrative Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with dedicated apps: `application/visual-narrative+json`.
+While the Digital Visual Narrative Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with dedicated apps: `application/divina+json`.

 ## 2. Listing Visual Narrative Resources